vicb/flyXC/libs/windy-sounding/README.md

 First open "<https://www.windy.com/plugins>" from **a browser** on your phone.

+> [!IMPORTANT]
-**Clicking on a link does not work, you have to type or copy paste the URL in a browser**
+> Clicking on a link does not work, you have to type or copy paste the URL in a browser

 Find the "flyXC Soundings" plugin and click on "Install" and "Open"